 If your betta fish falls foul of an illness due to an impaired immune system, it will be more likely to suffer long-term effects or even die.
 You should get to know your betta’s usual behaviors so that you can better tell when something is wrong.

-You should read this article: Betta behavior before death, which will help you recognize some very important signs that your betta may be very unwell.
+You should read: Betta behavior before death, to help you recognize some very important signs that your betta may be very unwell.